• Steering feels too light or too heavy

 Q: How do I reset the C0620 code?

-A: After repairs, use an OBD-II scanner to clear the code from the vehicle's control module.
+A: After repairs, use an OBD-II scanner to clear the code.
+If the issue persists, further diagnosis is needed.